ITT-26/assignment-04-cv-and-markers-marcel-moz/README.md

 - Show your ARUCO board to play (see instructions in game)
 - It is best to hold the board at the edge on either the bottom or top.
 The board needs to be presented horizontally.
 - Place one hand on the left side of the board
-- Form a (snake) mouth with your hand and use it to destroy (eat) spiders by moving your figers to their (vertical) poistion
+- Form a (snake) mouth with your hand (4 fingers on top, thumb at the bottom) and use it to destroy (eat) spiders by moving your figers to their (vertical) poistion
 - Be careful not no move your fingers too far towards the middle.
 That's considered cheating!
 As a guideline: If your knuckles don't show up on the board you are fine.